AnyChart/docs.anychart.com/Common_Settings/Legend/Basic_Settings.md

 Sometimes there are too many legend items, and the space they would take up if they were shown simultaneously exceeds the [size](#size) of the legend.
 The layout affects the behavior of the legend in this situation:

-If the layout is set to `"horizontal"` / `"vertical"`, only a part of the items is shown at once, and the legend paginator appears, allowing you to flip through them.
+If the layout is set to `"horizontal"` / `"vertical"`, only a part of the items is shown at once, and the legend paginator is automatically enabled, allowing you to flip through them.

 When the layout is `"horizontal-expandable"` / `"vertical-expandable"`, the legend expands, and the chart takes up a smaller space.